-The architects decided to isolate the building as much as possible from the urban surrounding noise; therefore balconies were shaped in such a way that traffic noise would bounce back to the street.
-Hanging gardens made a prolific vertical vegetation curtain between the balconies without preventing the entrance of light.
+The architects decided to isolate the building as much as possible from the urban surrounding noise; therefore, balconies were shaped in such a way that traffic noise would bounce back to the street.
+Hanging gardens made a prolific vertical vegetation curtain between the terraces without preventing the entrance of light.

-The building structure is made of reinforced concrete, exposed with its colour and texture in order to achieve enormous savings by avoiding bricklaying works to cover the structure.
+The building structure is made of reinforced concrete, exposed with its color and texture, to achieve enormous savings by avoiding bricklaying works to cover the structure.